 Once completed, the facility will be one of the largest of its kind in the state.
 OPPD officials were involved in landing the facility.
 Meisinger is on the board of directors for Washington County Economic Development.

-It is the second large distribution center that OPPD has helped locate to the area in recent weeks.
-Amazon announced their fulfillment center in Sarpy County on Oct.
+The Dollar General distribution center is the second large distribution center OPPD has helped locate to the area in recent weeks.
+Amazon announced a new fulfillment center in Sarpy County on Oct.
 27.